 Thanks to financial support from Innotour, the funding instrument of the Swiss state Secretariat for Economic Affairs SECO, voluntary work of IMBA Europe and the support of the strategy consultancy Input Consulting in Bern, the contents of the ITRS have been developed and structured over two years.
 Central inputs were obtained through a survey among over 1,300 bikers from Europe and coordinated with numerous experts from riding skills training and trail building.

-The ITRS is not a completely new system instead is a consistent and clearly structured combination and advancement of the most relevant previous systems.
+The ITRS is not a completely new system but instead a consistent and clearly structured combination and advancement of the most relevant previous systems.
 The ITRS is an objective way to assess trails and routes from a biker’s perspective.
 The ITRS informs the bikers about what they need to bring with them in order to safely master the various challenges of a trail or an entire route.

 For countries with existing official trail rating systems the ITRS will not immediately replace the existing systems but each system will be revised occasionally and testing the ITRS in selected destinations can lead to new insights.
 On the other hand, for such countries that currently don’t have any trail rating system in place the ITRS can serve as a blueprint and can be implemented directly.